Aircloak/aircloak/cloak/docs/diffix.md

 ### Add protection against square root of negative numbers

-To defend against [Square root of a negative number](./attacks.md#square-root-of-a-negative-number) attacks, the cloak modifies any expression having a column in a square root opeation that NULL is generated instead of an error exception.
+To defend against [Square root of a negative number](./attacks.md#square-root-of-a-negative-number) attacks, the cloak modifies any expression having a column in a square root opeation that NULL is generated instead of an exception.

 This is done using a `CASE` statement that detects when the expression in the square root operation is negative, and substitutes a NULL.
 For example, in the condition: